guigomesa/guigomesa/README.md

  ⚡ Fun fact:
-  - I like read about science and history
+  - I like read about science, history and time travel